codebytes/codebytes.github.io/_posts/2022-12-23-customizing-the-jekyll-theme.md

   og_image: /assets/images/mermaid-logo.png
 ---

-I haven't done a lot with jekyll in the past, but I'm a big fan of MarkDown everything.
-For me that usually means I'm taking notes in MarkDown [Obsidian](https://obsidian.md), doing diagrams in mermaid in Azure DevOps or [https://mermaid.live/](https://mermaid.live/).
-I've even started turning my talk slides into MarkDown with a tool called [MARP](https://marp.app/).
+I haven't done a lot with jekyll in the past, but I'm a big fan of Markdown everything.
+For me that usually means I'm taking notes in Markdown [Obsidian](https://obsidian.md), doing diagrams in mermaid in Azure DevOps or [https://mermaid.live/](https://mermaid.live/).
+I've even started turning my talk slides into Markdown with a tool called [MARP](https://marp.app/).

-Understanding when I use standard MarkDown or some sort of templating language (jekyll uses Liquid) has been fun.
-I'll do something in html or MarkDown, then find out that Jekyll or my theme already has helpers to render that (like gists, videos, and figures).
+Understanding when I use standard Markdown or some sort of templating language (jekyll uses Liquid) has been fun.
+I'll do something in HTML or Markdown, then find out that Jekyll or my theme already has helpers to render that (like gists, videos, and figures).
 Sometimes rendering more advanced things takes a little tweaking of Jekyll and the theme.

 Lets take Mermaid for example.
 If I want to render mermaid, it won't work out of the box with jekyll or my theme.
 I need to tweak things and initialize things manually.
 If I want to render a graph, this won't work out of the box.